circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

         echo "Hello World"
 ```

-File inclusion is especially useful for separating your configuration's Bash logic from your yaml.
-Including Bash scripts will allow you to develop and test your Bash outside of your orb.
+File inclusion is especially useful for separating your configuration's bash logic from your yaml.
+Including bash scripts will allow you to develop and test your bash outside of your orb.

-View more about including bash scripts on our [Orb Author]({{site.baseurl}}/2.0/orb-author/#scripts) page.
+View more about including bash scripts in the [Orb Author]({{site.baseurl}}/2.0/orb-author/#scripts) guide.

 ## Using Orbs Within Your Orb and Register-Time Resolution